colts70/The-Sematic-Stack/README.md

 “This protocol is a modern, AI-era continuation of Tim Berners-Lee’s original Semantic Web vision—implemented as a deterministic, installable first-hop rather than an inferred graph.”

-A deterministic, domain-owned semantic first-hop layer for AI and web systems.

-HESS defines a public, machine-readable semantic root published at:

-HESS defines semantic intent — not factual correctness.
-Downstream systems arbitrate truth, safety, and policy.

 HESS/ DFH is a deterministic discovery file at /.well-known/stack that declares a domain’s semantic identity and crawl entrypoints via a small set of JSON-LD anchors, enabling machines to start grounding from an explicit root instead of inference.

-DNS → /.well-known/stack (DFH) → retrieval + KG arbitration + safety → output
+DNS → /.well-known/stack (HESS) → retrieval + KG arbitration + safety → output

 **“HESS is the first publicly released, installable deterministic first-hop semantic machine layer for the web, designed explicitly for AI.”**

-**“DFH defines semantic intent, not factual correctness; downstream systems may accept, reject, weight, or override declarations according to their own trust, safety, and policy models.”**
+**“HESS defines semantic intent, not factual correctness; downstream systems may accept, reject, weight, or override declarations according to their own trust, safety, and policy models.”**

- DFH doesn’t replace anything.
+ HESS doesn’t replace anything.
 It amplifies everything that already exists by fixing the one decision none of them can fix alone.

 ---AI systems need a first hop.